ml6team/AISO-workshop/README.md

 - Agent responses and expected answers
 - Evaluation method used (string match or LLM judge)

+💡 **Tip**: This evaluation runs on the **training set** (`benchmark/validation.json`).
+Your final score will be based on a hidden test set with similar questions, so focus on building a robust, generalizable agent rather than memorizing answers!

 ## How to Build Your Agent

 ### 1. Basic Agent Configuration